 We invite you to bring store-bought or fresh flowers from your home gardens to help flower our Easter cross.
 Covered with fresh, living flowers, the cross serves not only as an emblem of Jesus’ resurrection but also of the continuing presence of Christ among us.

-Family Service with Children’s Homily (Rite II) | 9:00 a.m.
+Family Service with Choir and Children’s Homily (Rite II) | 9:00 a.m.

 This joyful and boisterous service will feature music from our choir and organ, as well as an Easter children’s homily.
 An Easter egg hunt on the lawn will follow.
 Nursery care will be provided.